vadimdemedes/code-excerpt/readme.md

 ### codeExcerpt(source, line, [options])

-All lines in the output have equal width for convenience.
+All lines in the output have equal width for convenience (customizable via `options.equalLength`).
 For example, if a line needs to be highlighted, the highlight will be full-width, just like in editors.

 #### source